Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: HYPOTHESIS TESTING

-This AHT F-test shares several features with the t-test developed by Bell and McCaffrey.
+This AHT F-test shares several features with the Satterthwaite approximation for t-tests.
 As with the t-test, the degrees of freedom of this F-test depend not only on the number of clusters, but also on features of the covariates being tested.
-The degrees of freedom can be much lower than $m - 1$, particularly when the covariates being tested exhibit high leverage or are unbalanced across clusters.
-For example, if the goal is to test if there are differences across a three-arm, block-randomized experiment with clustering by block, the degrees of freedom will be largest (approaching $m - 1$) when the treatment is allocated equally across the three groups within each block.
-When the proportion varies across clusters, the degrees of freedom are reduced, potentially into ``small sample'' territory even when the number of clusters is large.
+The degrees of freedom can be much lower than \(m - 1\), particularly when the covariates being tested exhibit high leverage or are unbalanced across clusters.
+For example, if the goal is to test if there are differences across a three-arm, block-randomized experiment with clustering by block, the degrees of freedom will be largest (approaching \(m - 1\)) when the treatment is allocated equally across the three groups within each block.
+If the treatment allocation varies from cluster to cluster, the degrees of freedom will be smaller---even if the total number of clusters is large.
+We thus expect that using the AHT degrees of freedom, which take into account features of the covariate distribution, will improve the accuracy of the rejection rates in small samples.

-A primary difference between the AHT test and the standard test is in the degrees of freedom.
-We expect that using the AHT degrees of freedom, which take into account features of the covariate distribution, will improve the accuracy of the rejection rates in small samples.
-We have also claimed that the choice of working model used in the CR2 correction does not have a strong influence on performance.
-In the next section, we provide evidence for these claims through a careful review of prior simulation study results and through the results of a new simulation study based upon the conditions commonly found in economic applications.